OpenNews/srccon-2022/attendees.md

 Having SRCCON online means that we’ll be able to make the event accessible across time zones and differing circumstances.
 Each 3-hour block will include some combination of one talk with Q&A, one 75-minute session, and a hobby discussion or social meetup.
 Not everyone will be able to attend every time session, and that’s okay.
 As a participant, we want you to be able to come when you can, and step back when you need.

 In addition to live sessions, we’ll also have a few pre-recorded, asynchronous talks and sessions as well as a chat space we’ll keep open throughout the event.
-To help all our participants feel comfortable bringing their whole selves — including their vulnerabilities, none of our sessions, pre-recorded or live, will be publicly available after SRCCON.
+To help all our participants feel comfortable bringing their whole selves—including their vulnerabilities—none of our sessions, pre-recorded or live, will be publicly available after SRCCON.

 ## Not just attendees, but participants